 A Tale of Three Practices: How Medical Groups Are Improving the Patient Experience (PDF, 508 KB).
 This evidence brief by Shaller Consulting for the Robert Wood Johnson Foundation's Aligning Forces for Quality program discusses the benefits of measuring and reporting patient experience data for quality improvement in clinical practice.
 The focus of the evidence brief is on demonstrable changes that have been achieved through specific improvement interventions in three medical practices.

 Patient-Centered Care: What Does It Take?
-In a paper commissioned by the Picker Institute, Dale Shaller (Yale Team) explored what is needed for widespread implementation of patient-centered care in inpatient and ambulatory care settings.
+In a paper commissioned by the Picker Institute and supported by The Commonwealth Fund, Dale Shaller (Yale Team) explored what is needed for widespread implementation of patient-centered care in inpatient and ambulatory care settings.
 The findings were based on interviews conducted with experts in designing or implementing strategies for achieving excellence in patient-centered care.

 Page originally created November 2011